nigelhewitt/Logger/README.md

 The ListView source is based on an old Microsoft example with my tweaks.
 The Unit tests are only for the bits that were better tested offline.
-The filename is hardcoded but simple to fix.
-I will probably put it in an INI file later and add a 'Select file' option.
+The filename is saved as a default as it rarely changes so use the Fil menu to change it if needed.

 This is 'take one' with ADI read, DXCC addition, display and column sorting.
 I wanted to archive the country code source safely as it took a while to derive and test.
 All the log analysis stuff will come later and probably not be useful to anybody else.

-I consult my LoTW log and mark the 'confirmed' ones and possibly I will extend it to eQSL as these are the services I use.
+I have added code to consult my LoTW log and mark the 'confirmed' ones and possibly I will extend this to eQSL as these are the services I use.

 Please don't tell me that you wouldn't have done it this way as me laughing at you may cause offence.
 Alternatively cut and stick what you want.
-I hoped to find an ADI file reader but couldn't find one I liked online.
+I had hoped to find code for an ADI file reader on line but couldn't find one I liked so here is my offering.

 The configuration file is called config.edc and is a simple Ascii 'ini' file eg:
 ```